markekraus/BetterTls/README.md

 BetterTls is a PowerShell Module to manage TLS settings for `Invoke-WebRequest` and `Invoke-RestMethod` in Windows PowerShell 5.1 and older.

 In Windows PowerShell 5.1 and older, only SSL 3.0 and TLS 1.0 are enabled by default.
-Many modern APIs have begun moving to support only TLS 1.2.
+Many modern APIs, including GitHub, have begun moving to support only TLS 1.2.
 If you attempt to use those APIs with `Invoke-WebRequest` and/or `Invoke-RestMethod` you will received the following error:

 ```none